Ukraine has used facial recognition tech to notify Russian families of dead soldiers: report - NewsBreak

 “They’re so enthusiastic,” Ton-That told the paper.
 “Their energy is really high.
 They say they’re going to win, every call.”

-Ton-That said in a statement to The Hill the technology can correctly identify a face out of 12 million pictures with 99.85% accuracy that “will prevent misidentifications from happening in the field.”
+Ton-That said in a statement to The Hill the technology can correctly identify a face out of 12 million pictures with 99.85 percent accuracy that “will prevent misidentifications from happening in the field.”

 “War zones can be dangerous when there is no way to tell apart enemy combatants from civilians.
 Facial recognition technology can help reduce uncertainty and increase safety in these situations,” he said.
 “We are ensuring each person with access to the tool is trained on how to use it safely and responsibly.”